-This section provides information on the public transport system in Northern Ireland.
-Public transport is provided through Translink.
+Find out about the public transport system in Northern Ireland.
+Public transport is run by Translink.

 Public transport may also cross the border from Northern Ireland to the Republic of Ireland.
 BN(O) visa holders who plan to travel across the border do not need to apply for a visa, however, they must travel with valid passport.
 Anyone who wishes to study, work or live in the Republic of Ireland will need to apply for the relevant visa.